NSHipster/articles/2013-06-12-nshipster-quiz-2.md

 6. On May 19, 2001 Apple opened its first 2 retail stores.
 Where were they?
 (1 point for each exact location, or ½‎ for each state)
 7. What is the name of the private Apple TV framework responsible for appliance UI?
 8. Which Apple VP said "Can't innovate anymore,  my ass!"?
+9. List all of the rooms in Moscone West named after San Francisco neighborhoods, starting at Level 2 (1 point for each room)
-9. Complete the following verse:
+10. Complete the following verse:

 > We've come too far
 > To give up who we are